-Lauren Craig, Newark's Glambassador, rounded up her favorite fashionistas for an inside look into their personal style.
+Below you'll find some of our local favorite fashionistas for an inside look into their personal style.
 They're dishing out trendsetting tips, mega finds and their favorite hangs.
 Have flare?
-Selfies welcome on our Pinterest page: Fashion 2.0: Newark Street Style.
+Selfies welcome on our Pinterest page.

 Chief Chick, Pink Dragon Artist Syndicate LLC

 My style is based on a simple concept and one I have embraced since I fell in love with fashion as a young girl -- find yourself and be yourself!
 My individual sense of style has historically been well-served by the rich fashion design community in Newark, dating back over 20 years.
 I'm proud that my wardrobe boasts custom creations from Newark's own Raheam Mann, Tyrone Chablis, Douglas Says, Marco Hall and Jerry Gant.
 A stroll down Halsey Street is a great way to discover fabulous unique clothing and accessories, as well as emerging local designers at The Artisan Collective, St. James and Co., Luxe and my favorite, MH302 The Marco Hall Boutique.